 - Perfectly Cooked Bacon

-- Mustard Crusted Salmon with Roasted Asparagus (Paleo, Keto, Whole30)
+- Mustard Crusted Salmon with Roasted Asparagus (this is my favorite salmon recipe!)

 If I'm in a rush, I'll cook from frozen (like the Instant Pot chicken thighs pictured above).
 If I have more time, I'll thaw my meat in the fridge or in a bowl of cold water.